RhysPollardDevelopment/Fullstack-milestone/README.md

 ## Live Site
 [Live Website](https://freebees-fullstack-milestone.herokuapp.com/)

-## User Experience (UX):
+## User Experience:
-The purpose of Freebees was a website designed to support apiasts and smaller scale farms who use biodynamic/natural beekeeping practices and offer an alternative to the more commonly available forms of honey which are often made using unnecessary and unpleasant practices.
-The site's purpose was also designed with the intent of supporting other charities in the care and conservation of the UK's wildlife.
+The purpose of Freebees is a website designed to encourage subscriptions for monthly honey while also supporting apiasts and smaller scale farms who use biodynamic/natural beekeeping practices.
+The offer of an alternative to the more commonly available forms of honey which are often made using unnecessary and unpleasant practices.
+The site's purpose is to generate revenue and support charitable/small scale businesses.

 The website was conceived as there are other sites which work between local or smaller scale producers and offer them a means to sell with less mark up on products, such as [naked wines](https://www.nakedwines.com/).
-There are not any viable equivalents for honey or encouraging better practices, as someone interested in the environment and with a science background this was something which was of great importance to me, plus I really enjoy honey.
+There are not any viable equivalents for honey or encouraging better practices; as someone interested in the environment and with a science background this was something which was of great importance to me, plus I really enjoy honey.

 ### Strategy Plane
 The main business goals of this website are to encourage ethical honey purchases, preserve bees and their habitat, educate users and primarily encourage user subscriptions.